Pamela loves drawing pictures. Art is one of the things she insists makes her heart sing.

 In October of 1999, Pamela and Maya were in one of their lengthy telephone conversations; when Maya suggested Pamela design her own tarot deck.
 By the summer of 2000 the Steele Wizard Tarot was becoming a reality.
 After many dead ends and rerouting opportunities, the tarot deck was released on July 31, 2007 and went international overnight thanks to the prepublication mailing list of excited tarot enthusiasts.
 The second edition will be ready for release in 2011.

 In the summer of 2010, after Life had settled into a semblance of ordered chaos, and with her Steele Wizard Tarot deck being ready for it’s second printing, she began looking around for something creative to do.
 There, tucked away in the back of her art files, was the original illustrated Wizard’s Pets’ book.
-She pulled it out, dusted it off, began rewrites and revisions, and decided to approach the publishing industry with the new technology available.
+She pulled it out, dusted it off, began rewrites and revisions, and decided to approach the e-publishing industry with the new technology available.